ibm-wsc/hyper-protect-virtual-servers-workshop/docs/grep11-lab/lab-exercise2.md

     ./lab --ex1 | grep CKM_AES_KEY_GEN --after-context 1
     ```

+    !!! note
+        The minimum and maximum key sizes are shown in bytes, so you must multiply the values shown by eight to get the sizes in bits.

 5. So our key size must be in a range from 128 to 256 bits.
 Let's try a key length of 224 bits:

     ``` bash